realrushen/em-sort/README.md

 # em-sort
-sorting application for wire markers with gui writen by pysimplegui
+Sorting application for wire markers with gui written with pysimplegui